 For each of the retained subscales, there are a notable number of examinees with the lowest possible score (these are not always the same examinees).
-For the remainder of the examinees, the distributions of WLE are unimodal and appear to be approximately normal.
-Figure 20.2 illustrates this pattern for two of the subscales, ICT at work and numeracy at work.
-In these examples, if examinees do not use ICT and/or numeracy at work, there is little justification for providing scores on these subscales.
+For the remainder of the examinees, the distributions of WLE are essentially unimodal and appear to be approximately normal.
+The key exceptions are for planning and writing at home.
+Recall that these are very short scales (3 and 4 items respectively).
+Figure 20.2 illustrates this pattern for each of the subscales for the combined Round 1 and Round 2 countries.
+With respect to the cases where examinees received the lowest possible score (responding in the lowest category for all associated items), if examinees do not use the given skill there is little justification for providing scores on these subscales.
 As such, a decision was made to recode these values for each scale as missing.
 This decision is grounded in the fact that for many self-report scales of activities, zero-inflated counts are found for those respondents for which the questions are not applicable (e.g. Goodman, 1975; Dayton & Macready, 1980; Yamamoto, 1989; Loeys et al., 2012).
-Also note that for ICT at home, no such phenomenon is found as respondents were not given the ICT at home questions if they responded that they never used a computer before.
-Table 20.5 presents the means and standard deviations of each subscale when these estimates are included/excluded.
-By excluding these estimates in the computation of the descriptive statistics, the mean for each scale increases by 0.07 to 0.79 logits (mean = 0.33), while the standard deviations decrease by 0.06 to 0.78 logits (mean = -0.45).